 The Board has disputed the order and has filed an appeal before the CESTAT on 4th September,2018 against the aforesaid order and has paid an amount of Rs.
-24.61 Crores under Protest, as the Board believes it that it has a good case.
+24.61 Crores as mandatory pre-deposit (refundable upon setting aside on demand), as the Board believes it that it has a good case.

 - e) The Board had filed an application with the Service Tax Department on 18 September 2017 for refund of Rs.
 1.35 Crores service tax paid for sponsorship transaction with M/s Technology Frontiers India Pvt.
 Ltd (TFIPL), shown under "Service Tax Input Credit" -Schedule 6.
 TFIPL has paid service tax amounting to Rs.
 1.35 Crores and hence no service tax is payable by the Board.
 During the year ended 31st March 2020, the Service Tax Department has rejected the application on 25th April 2019.
 The appeal is filed with Commissioner Appeal on 18th June 2019 and the order was passed rejecting the refund claim vide Order dated 16th October 2019.
 The Board has filed an appeal with CESTAT on 15th January,2020. - f) Service Tax on Non-Monetary Items: - During the year ended 31st March 2016, the Board had received show cause-cum-demand notice for an amount of Rs.
-17.03 Crores towards Service Tax and penalty levied under section 77 and 78 of the Finance Act, 1994 on non-monetary consideration relating to Media Rights for IPL Season 2009 to IPL Season 2014.
+17.03 Crores towards Service Tax under Section 73 of the Finance Act and penalty levied under section 77 and 78 of the Finance Act, 1994 on non-monetary consideration relating to Media Rights for IPL Season 2009 to IPL Season 2014.
 During the year ended 31st March 2021, the demand with respect to this show cause notice has been confirmed and also imposed penalty amount of Rs.
 17.03 crore vide order dated 8th July 2020.
-An appeal has been filed against the same before CESTAT on 15th October,2020 whilst making a Pre-deposit payment under protest of Rs.
-1.28 Crores. - During the year ended 31st March 2016, the Board had received show cause-cum-demand notice for an amount of Rs.
+An appeal has been filed against the same before CESTAT on 15th October,2020 whilst making a mandatory Predeposit (refundable under upon demand being set aside) of Rs.
+1.28 Crores. - ➤ During the year ended 31st March 2016, the Board had received show cause-cum-demand notice for an amount of Rs.
 9.99 Crores towards Service Tax on Reverse Charge Mechanism for IPL Season 2009 to IPL Season 2012.
 During the year ended 31st March 2021, the Demand with respect to this show cause notice has been set aside vide order dated 23rd July 2020.
-The Department filed an appeal against the same order before CESTAT on 31st December, 2020.
-The Board has filed cross objection against the department's appeal. - g) Service tax on amounts encashed from bank guarantees: During the year ended 31st March 2016, the Board had received a show cause-cum-demand notice for an amount of Rs.
-22.66 Crores towards service tax on amount received by the Board through encashment of bank guarantees relating to Kochi Cricket Private Limited (Refer Note 14 (a) below) and Nimbus Communication Limited (Refer Note 17 below).
-During the year ended 31st March 2020, the Board has received the Order in original confirming the demand of Rs.
-20.12 h) During the year ended 31st March 2019, the Board has received a show cause notice of Rs.
-53.11 Crores towards reversal of Cenvat credit on Sponsorship Income and penalty levied under section 77 and 78 of the Finance Act, 1994 for the financial year 2012-2013 to 2015-2016.
-The Board has reversed Cenvat credit for an amount of Rs.
-16.91 Crores under protest and filed its reply with the department.
-During the year ended 31st March 2021, the demand has been confirmed by Commissioner and also imposed penalty amount of Rs.
-53.11 Crores vide order dated 19th June 2020.
-The Board has filed an appeal against the same before CESTAT on 15th October, 2020.
+The Department filed an appeal against the same order before CESTAT on 31st December,2020.
+The Board has filed cross objection against the department's appeal. - g) Service tax on amounts encashed from bank guarantees: